GEAR

 – Doepfer Drehbank (200?): 64 pots, only pots, complicated programming

-NOTE: Behringer BCF/BCR are one of the most versatile controllers ever built.
-Even 2nd hand units are quite pricy.
-Freeware ‘BC Manager’ (from MountainUtilities, for Windows/OSX) can be used to config them, eg. defining the Roland checksum formula
+Behringer BCF/BCR are one of the most versatile controllers ever built and 2nd hand units are pricy.
+Freeware ‘BC Manager’ (MountainUtilities, Windows/OSX) can be used to program them, eg. defining the Roland checksum formula

 Discontinued (available 2nd hand):